yourssu/Yrano/packages/eslint-config/README.md

 - `'prettier/prettier': ['error', { endOfLine: 'auto' }]` : <br/>set the endOfLine rule to 'auto'.
 - `'@typescript-eslint/explicit-function-return-type': 'off'` : <br/>check if return type is written.
 (To avoid the use of React.FC while using Typescript, set as 'off')
+- `'@typescript-eslint/no-explicit-any': 'warn'` : <br/>reports on explicit uses of the any keyword.
+(To allow using any in special cases)
 - `'no-relative-import-paths/no-relative-import-paths': [
 'warn',
 { allowSameFolder: true, rootDir: 'src', prefix: '@' },